mackelab/msne-datascience-2020/README.md

 You find notebooks with slides and exercises in the [notebooks](notebooks/) folder.

 To download the course content click on the green button `Clone or download` in the top right.
-Then you can either download a zipped version of the course folders or clone the repository by copying the `link` and using the following command in your terminal:
+Then you can either download a zipped version of the course folders.
+Alternatively, clone the repository by using the following command in your terminal:

 ```commandline
 git clone https://github.com/cne-tum/msne-datascience-2020.git